datarevenue-berlin/code-challenge-2020/README.md

 We already got you covered and implemented this task for you.

 #### 2. Make(Train|Test)Dataset
-Read the csv provided by DownloadData and transform it into a numerical matrix read for your ML models.
+Read the csv provided by DownloadData and transform it into a numerical matrix ready for your ML models.

-Be aware that you dataset is just a sample from the whole dataset so your columns might not represent all possible values.
+Be aware that the dataset is just a sample from the whole dataset so your columns might not represent all possible values.

 Here at Data Revenue we use dask to parallelize Pandas operations.
 So we include also a running dask cluster which you *can* (you don't need to) use.
 Remember to partition you're csv if you plan on using dask (by using [blocksize](http://docs.dask.org/en/latest/dataframe-api.html#dask.dataframe.read_csv)).

-Don't forget to split your dataset.
-So you might need more than a single task for this to run.
+Don't forget to split your data set according to best practices.
+So you might need more than a single task for this.

 #### 3. TrainModel
-Choose a suitable model type and train it on your previously built dataset.
-We like models that don't take forever to train.
+Choose a suitable model type and train it on your previously built data set.
+We like models that don't take forever to train.. please no DNN (this includes word2vec).
+For the sake of simplicity you can use fixed hyperparameters (hopefully "hand tuned").
+Serialize your model to a file.
+If necessary this file can include metadata.

 The final data set will have more than 100k rows.

 #### 4. EvaluateModel
 Here you can get creative!
 Pick a good metric and show your communication and presentation skills.
 Load your model and evaluate it on a held out part of the data set.
 This task should have a concrete outcome e.g. a zip of plots or even better a whole report (check the [pweave](http://mpastell.com/pweave/) package).